ENCCS/julia-for-hpc/content/cluster-new.rst

 Using module enviroments
 ------------------------
+We can load a shared Julia installation as a module environment if one is available.
+The module environment modifies the path to the make the Julia command line client available and may set environment variables for Julia threads counts and modify the depot and load paths to make shared packages available.

 Available module enviroments are controlled by the module path (:code:`MODULEPATH`) environment variable.
 Sometimes, it is necessary to add custom directories to the module path as follows: